 Yes, you can get pregnant during perimenopause.
 Although there's a decline in fertility during the perimenopause stage, you can still become pregnant.

 If you are planning a pregnancy, then a fertility blood test can help you to monitor hormones such as anti-Mullerian hormone (AMH), progesterone, oestradiol, luteinising hormone (LH) or follicle-stimulating hormone (FSH).

-After menopause, or post-menopause, can be an interesting new stage of life.
+After menopause (post-menopause) can be an interesting new stage of life.
 Each person's experience is different; you may find demands at home have changed recently or that you'd like to focus on a new venture for yourself.
 Either way, taking care of your physical and mental health with a healthy diet and regular exercise can help you to feel your best.
-Read our blog, which includes the nutritional needs for women in menopause.
+Read our blog, which includes the nutritional needs of women in menopause.

 - Menopause Home Blood Test – Measure five key hormones to assess your menopausal status.